jonahsmith/personal-site/writing/council-funding.md

 ---
 title: New York City Council Discretionary Funding Analysis
-subtitle: Completed for the class "Explanatory Journalism in Politics and Policy," taught by Thomas Edsall
+company: Completed for the class "Explanatory Journalism in Politics and Policy," taught by Thomas Edsall
 layout: page
 ---